wuyangf7/OPERA/README.md

 * --summary-ppa turns on the flag to extract the significant combinatorial pleiotropic associations of molecular phenotypes with the complex trait.
 * --thresh-PP specifies significance threshold of PPA (0.9 as default).
 * --thresh-HEIDI specifies significance threshold of heterogenity test (0.01 as default).
-* --out saves the significant results passed the PPA and HEIDI threshold for any combinatorial associations (text format, see 2 exposures below example), including associations between 1 exposure(s) and 1 outcome
+* --out saves the significant results passed the PPA and HEIDI threshold for any combinatorial associations (text format, see 2 exposures below example), including associations between 1 exposure(s) and 1 outcome.
+Note: If the proportion of GWAS loci associated with at least one type of xQTL is interested, please input the GWAS loci file through --extract-GWAS-loci flag.
+Then the program will automatically ouput the proportion of GWAS loci associated with different combination of xQTL data in .prop file.
 ```
 Chr	Expo1_ID	Expo1_bp	PPA(1)	p_HEIDI(1)
 7	ENSG00000085514	99981436	0.998417	5.470704e-02